 BBL surgery is usually performed under general anesthesia, which allows the patient to be fully asleep and comfortable.

-Especially in cities like Miami, where the demand for plastic surgery is incredibly high and surgeons are competing for patients, it’s common to see providers advertising rock-bottom BBL pricing.
+Especially in cities like Miami, where a high volume of plastic surgeons compete for patients, it’s common to see providers advertise rock-bottom BBL pricing.

-If a doctor is promoting a BBL cost that’s thousands of dollars less than the going rate, consider this a red flag.
-More often than not, those offering a deeply discounted Brazilian buttock lift are making their money on high patient volume, operating a “chop-shop” or assembly-line practice, with little concern for patient safety.
+If you see a BBL cost that’s thousands of dollars less than the going rate, consider this a red flag.
+All too often, providers who offer deeply discounted Brazilian buttock lifts make money on high patient volume, operating a “chop-shop” or assembly-line practice, with little concern for patient safety.

-Some very reputable, board-certified plastic surgeons offer seasonal special offers, but you’ll also find deals from general physicians or other MDs, who call themselves “cosmetic surgeons” but don’t have anywhere near the same level of training and experience as legitimate board-certified plastic surgeons.
+Some reputable, board-certified plastic surgeons offer seasonal special offers, but you’ll also find deals from general physicians or other MDs.
+They may call themselves “cosmetic surgeons” but don’t have anywhere near the same level of training and experience as legitimate, board-certified plastic surgeons.

-Especially with BBL surgery, it's essential to find a surgeon who will take the time to follow the latest safety protocols and make sure you come through this potentially risky procedure safely, with a good aesthetic result.
+Especially with BBL surgery, bargain shopping is not recommended: it's essential to find a surgeon who will take their time, follow the latest safety protocols, and make sure you come through this potentially risky procedure safely, with a good aesthetic result.

-Brazilian butt lift surgery has an 85% Worth It Rating on RealSelf, so a solid majority of patients who reviewed their procedure think their results are worth the price (and recovery time).
+Brazilian butt lift surgery has an 85% Worth It Rating from reviewers on RealSelf, so a solid majority of patients who reviewed their procedure think their results are worth the price (and recovery time).

-Many RealSelf reviewers who love their results say that their procedure gave them a rounder derriere that doesn’t look overdone.
-BBL surgery results are also long-lasting, as long as you don't experience drastic weight fluctuations post-procedure.
+Many who are happy with their results say the procedure gave them a rounder derriere that doesn’t look too overdone.
+BBL surgery results are very long-lasting, as long as you don't experience drastic weight fluctuations post-procedure.

-If you’re not sure if a BBL is the best buttock augmentation option for you, an experienced plastic surgeon can explain the pros and cons of these alternatives and assess whether you’re a good candidate.
+An experienced plastic surgeon can explain the pros and cons of this butt augmentation option and assess whether you’re a good candidate.

 Yes, most practices offer payment plans or accept financing options.

-The CareCredit credit card is widely accepted by providers across the U.S., for both plastic surgery and nonsurgical procedures.
+For example, CareCredit is widely accepted by providers across the U.S., for both plastic surgery and nonsurgical procedures.

 Browse average Brazilian butt lift costs and ranges by state, according to the 4,235 most recent RealSelf reviews as of February 2023.
 (Note: In the map image, blank states don't have enough recent data to display.)